Jonathan Davis: Political views

 In 2006, Davis explained his political views, saying, "I'm political to a point where it affects human life, from global warming to abortion issues to my gun rights", but expressed no interest in issues like taxation, saying, "I don't really care.
 Obviously even going out and voting doesn't really count, it's all based down to these Electoral College votes."
-Davis has expressed support for same-sex marriage and transgender people.
+Davis has expressed support for same-sex marriage and transgender rights.

-Davis has expressed support for libertarian Republican Party candidates Ron Paul and Rand Paul.
-Davis once described Barack Obama as an "Illuminati puppet" and told Billboard that Obama had "basically dragged this country down into the worst it's ever been."
+Davis has expressed support for libertarian Republican candidates Ron Paul and Rand Paul.
+Davis once described former U.S. President Barack Obama as an "Illuminati puppet", and told Billboard that Obama had "basically dragged this country down into the worst it's ever been."
 In 2014, Davis said that the United States was becoming a "police state".
+On the other hand, in 2006, Davis expressed opposition to U.S. conservatives, particularly American Christians, and he described Donald Trump's presidency as a sign that "the world is just absolutely out of control" in 2019.

+Religion

+In an interview with Metal Hammer magazine, Davis stated that he's "always been a believer in God", just not in organized religions.
+He also criticized born-again Christians for "broadcasting" their beliefs.